 The tool allows its users to present their projects through customizable Gantt charts, for example.
 Some prefer this visualization for allocating resources and planning workflows over time.

 Project goes far beyond many competitors' software in terms of additional project planning features.
-The budgeting toolkit, for example, allows you to calculate earned value, which shows you the estimated costs and revenues of a particular project.
-For some businesses, this is useless overload, but others it's mandatory.
+The budgeting toolkit, for example, allows you to calculate earned value, which shows you the estimated costs and revenues of a given project.
+For some this is useless overload, for others it's mandatory.
 It all depends on the average size of your projects.
-It also depends on the level of professionalism your clients expect from you.
+But it also depends on the level of professionalism your customers expect from you.

 As a sidekick to Project, Microsoft Teams is a popular messaging app.
 It's particularly useful if your working environment is already aligned with Microsoft products.
 Because these can now be linked together quite easily.